fathertime100/apollo-coin/README.md

 8 = Your masternode is syncing to the network.

 9 = Your masternode is remotely enabled and active.

+Your masternode should currently have a status of either 8 or 2.

 Ignore the other fields in this status.